peter-w-bryant/Flask-Chest/_sources/basic_app.md.txt

 # Basic Application
-Below is an example of a basic Flask route that uses the `flask_chest` decorator to write to both an InfluxDB 2.x instance and post to an endpoint listening on `http://localhost:3000`.
+Below is an example of a basic Flask route that uses the `flask_chest` decorator to write to both an <u>InfluxDB 2.x instance</u> and an <u>API listening on `http://localhost:3000` for POST requests</u>.

+This example uses the following Flask Chest objects:
+- `FlaskChestInfluxDB`
+- `FlaskChestCustomWriter`

+As well as the `flask_chest` decorator to track global context variables and write data points to the specified backends.

 ---